asingh57/cloud-ansible-implementation/README.md

 ./server_setup.sh
 ```

 Three docker containers: ctrl_mach, db_serv, web_serv will be established. ctrl_mach will have the latest version of ansible installed.
-You have ssh access to all machines
+You have ssh access to all machines using private key
+In addition ctrl_mach has access to both db_serv and web_serv via ssh
 The application finds free ports and maps port 22 (default ssh) of internal machine to an unused port of the host.
-It also maps https and mariadb ports respectively
+It also maps https 443 and mariadb 3306 ports respectively
-In addition, ctrl_mach is configured for ssh access to the other two docker containers.

 The above command will also list the ssh ports all your containers are available on
 Alternatively, to find which host your dockers mapped to do